19 Affordable Restaurants, Perfect For Foodies On A Budget

 Padella

-Those willing to spend an extra pound can enjoy the legendary creamy pici cacio e pepe, for just £12.
+Those willing to spend an extra couple pound can enjoy the gorgeous Pappardelle with 8 hours of Dexter beef shin ragu.

 Bao